FloeDesignTechnologies/phpcs-security-audit/README.md

 The tool also checks for CVE issues and security advisories related to the CMS/framework.
 This enables you to follow the versioning of components during static code analysis.

 The main reason for this project being an extension of PHP_CodeSniffer is to have easy integration into continuous integration systems.
-It also allow for finding security bugs that are not detected with some object oriented analysis (such as [PHPMD](http://phpmd.org/)).
+It also allows for finding security bugs that are not detected with some object oriented analysis (such as [PHPMD](http://phpmd.org/)).

 phpcs-security-audit in its beginning was backed by Pheromone (later on named Floe design + technologies) and written by [Jonathan Marcil](https://twitter.com/jonathanmarcil).